 How Much To Tip Kilimanjaro Guides?

-Kilimanjaro Guides take care of the complete climb and safeguard the climbers from any of the emergency situation.
-You can tip the head guide with $20 per day and an assistant guide with $12 per day.
+Kilimanjaro Guides take care of the complete climb and safeguard the climbers from any emergency situations.
+You can tip the head guide for $20 per day and an assistant guide for $12 per day.